kennethworks26/laravel-livewire-crud/README.md

 - Make the project multi-language (using resources/lang folder)
 - Basic testing with phpunit (I know some would argue it should be the basics, but I disagree)

+# Basically, that’s it.
+With this simple exercise junior developer shows the skills in basic Laravel things:

+- MVC
+- Auth
+- CRUD and Resource Controllers
+- Eloquent and Relationships
+- Database migrations and seeds
+- Form Validation and Requests
+- File management
+- Basic Bootstrap front-end
+- Pagination